-Note: This article originally appeared in the Alaska Dispatch News on Saturday, July 10.
+Note: This article originally appeared in the Anchorage Daily News on July 10, 2015.

 Standing at the crest of a grassy knoll strewn with wildflowers and the beginnings of a berry patch, my son and I momentarily forgot where we were.
 The sweeping meadows and craggy cliffs of Ireland, perhaps, making our way to the nearest castle?

 Wrong.
 Instead of highland trekking across the pond in search of Will o’ the Wisps, here we were, knee-deep in the weeds and wild rose bushes of Unalaska and Amaknak Islands along the Aleutian chain.
 My family and I had arrived earlier in the day via the Alaska Marine Highway, ending a four-day journey that delivered us nearly 900 miles from our embarkation point of Homer.
 I’m not exactly sure what we were expecting in Unalaska beyond raucous fishermen and endless bad weather, but, I’m happy to report, we found neither.

 Our reasoning behind using vacation time for travel to Unalaska held dual purpose.
 First, I have a new book coming out next year about the Alaska Marine Highway and was obligated to travel as many ferry routes as possible, Aleutian Islands included.
 Second, my husband and I wanted to introduce our son to a place most Alaska children skip during their summertime adventures.
 Thankfully, Unalaska and Amaknak (the island home to Dutch Harbor proper) activities weave together a valuable link to Alaska’s heritage.